acarballocastro/ConceptEnhanced/README.md

-# Exploiting Interpretable Capabilities with Concept-Enhanced Methods
+# Exploiting Interpretable Capabilities with Concept-Enhanced Diffusion and Prototype Networks

 This code implements Concept-Guided Conditional Diffusion, Concept-Guided ProtoPNet, and Concept-Guided ProtoPools.